-Pharmacogenetics, Dynamics, and Kir netics of Acute Pain Management
+Pharmacogenetics, Dynamics, and Kinetics of Acute Pain Management

+Loraine Silvestro, PhD

-Loraine Silvestro, Pl ۱D Nurse Anesthesia, Te completed her Doctor Pennsylvania and her Southwestern Medica (2014) from Texas W Society and the Ame D is a Professor of Pharmacology in the Graduate Programs of exas Wesleyan University located in Fort Worth, Texas.
-She of Philosophy, Pharmacological Sciences at the University of Postdoctoral Research Fellow (MAP kinase enzymes) at UT al Center.
-Dr. Silvestro received the Faculty Scholars Award Vesleyan University.
-She is a member of the American Chemical rican Society for Pharmacology and Experimental Therapeutics. umerous articles in peer-reviewed journals.
-Modules Taught Multimodal AnalgesiaOpiods Rosann M. Spiegel, JD, DNAP, CRNA, ARNP Director and an Assis Anesthesia Program i Anesthesia from the N the Dartmouth-Hitchc laude, from the Florid Nurse Anesthesia Pro From 2005 to 2006, I Offices of the Public 2006 to 2011, she wa claimants in disability invited speaker on a v national professional Modules Taught Legal, Ethical, and Professional Issues in the Management of Acute Surgical Pain Scott Urigel, MSN, C Nurse Anesthesia, (instructor at Wester Block Buddy App.
-Scott is also co-own Associates, where I He serves as a part N, CRNA, earned his MSN at the Cleveland Clinic School of Case Western Reserve University.
-He is a co-owner and in Reserve Anesthesia Education and is a developer of the er and practicing CRNA at Western Reserve Anesthesia he performs general and ultrasound-guided regional anesthesia. t-time lecturer and clinical instructor for the Nurse Anesthesia Vestern Reserve University.
+Loraine Silvestro, PhD is a Professor of Pharmacology in the Graduate Programs of Nurse Anesthesia, Texas Wesleyan University located in Fort Worth, Texas.
+She completed her Doctor of Philosophy, Pharmacological Sciences at the University of Pennsylvania and her Postdoctoral Research Fellow (MAP kinase enzymes) at UT Southwestern Medical Center.
+Dr. Silvestro received the Faculty Scholars Award (2014) from Texas Wesleyan University.
+She is a member of the American Chemical Society and the American Society for Pharmacology and Experimental Therapeutics.
+She has published numerous articles in peer-reviewed journals.

+- Multimodal Analgesia - Opioids

+Rosann M. Spiegel, JD, DNAP, CRNA, ARNP

+Dr. Spiegel has been a Certified Registered Nurse Anesthetist since 1987 and a licensed attorney in the state of Florida since 2005.
+Currently, she is the Program Director and an Assistant Professor at Florida Gulf Coast University MSN Nurse Anesthesia Program in Fort Myers, Florida.
+Dr. Spiegel earned a Diploma in Nurse Anesthesia from the Mary Hitchcock Memorial Hospital School of Nurse Anesthesia at the Dartmouth-Hitchcock Medical Center in 1986, a Juris Doctor degree, magna cum laude, from the Florida International University College of Law in 2004, and a Doctor of Nurse Anesthesia Practice degree from Virginia Commonwealth University in 2013.
+From 2005 to 2006, Dr. Spiegel served as an Assistant Public Defender for the Law Offices of the Public Defender for the Eleventh Judicial Circuit of Florida, and from 2006 to 2011, she was in private practice as a trial lawyer primarily representing claimants in disability insurance disputes in state and federal courts.
+She has been an invited speaker on a variety of legal, ethical, and clinical topics at local, state, and national professional meetings.

+Legal, Ethical, and Professional Issues in the Management of Acute Surgical Pain

+Scott Urigel, MSN, CRNA

+Scott M. Urigel, MSN, CRNA, earned his MSN at the Cleveland Clinic School of Nurse Anesthesia, Case Western Reserve University.
+He is a co-owner and instructor at Western Reserve Anesthesia Education and is a developer of the Block Buddy App.

+Scott is also co-owner and practicing CRNA at Western Reserve Anesthesia Associates, where he performs general and ultrasound-guided regional anesthesia.
+He serves as a part-time lecturer and clinical instructor for the Nurse Anesthesia Program of Case Western Reserve University.

+Truncal: Quadratus lumborum, transversalis fascia